Shuaaaaaaaa/AWS-CLF-C02/Examtopics.md

 # AWS Organizations
 - consolidate multiple AWS accounts into an organization
 - provides centralized governance and billing for AWS env. including multiple accounts
+- create new AWS accounts
+- group multiple accounts to organize workflows
+- apply policies to groups of accounts

 # AWS CloudMap
 - creates and maintains a map of backend services